-8. Time Limits for Fee Applications Under 42 U.S.C. § 406(b) Plaintiff shall submit any application for attorneys' fees under 42 U.S.C. § 406(b) within 60 days after receipt by the plaintiff's federal court attorney of a Notice of Award of past-due benefits issued by the Commissioner of Social Security.
+8. Time Limits for Fee Applications Under 42 U.S.C. § 406(b) Plaintiff shall submit any application for attorneys' fees under 42 U.S.C. § 406(b) within 60 days after receipt of a Notice of Award of past-due benefits issued by the Commissioner of Social Security.
 An application submitted beyond the 60-day period will be deemed timely only upon a showing of good cause for the delay.
 Any application for attorneys' fees under 42 U.S.C. § 406(b) shall be submitted together with a copy of the Notice of Award.

-IT IS HEREBY ORDERED that these procedures and policies are adopted and shall take effect February 154, 2010.
+IT IS HEREBY ORDERED that these procedures and policies are adopted and shall take effect December 22, 2009.

-DATED this \\\\ day of April, 2010.
+DATED this 22 day of December, 2009.